 Ever tried vegetarian burger patties and thought they were tasteless and bland?

 Hemp seed based veggie burgers are now offering a better solution.

-Good Seed Burger developed protein-packed veggie burgers based off hemp seeds as the main ingredient.
-It also contains superfoods like chia seeds, wild-crafted seaweeds and sprouted beans & grains.
+Variety of veggie burgers now offer a protein-packed profile based off hemp seeds as the main ingredient.
+They often also contain superfoods like chia seeds, wild-crafted seaweeds and sprouted beans & grains.
 Enjoy the savory, nutty flavor, the warm earthy complexity and the hit of mild spice.

 8. Healthy Flavored Water